kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 20: Jurassic Jigsaw](https://adventofcode.com/2020/day/20)

-This puzzle was really fun to solve but also tedious to type out everything that you needed to type out.
+This puzzle was really fun to figure out but also tedious to type out everything that you needed to type out.
 While I was able to solve the problem, I hard-coded many things in my solution.
 My code doesn't even work for the test cases.
+This is just one of those puzzles that is easier to solve on paper than to write an actual working implementation.

 Here's a working solution by [Alisdair Sullivan](https://github.com/talentdeficit/aoc2020/blob/1bdc06f7428c8e8c59a2748fbd1c2fa0e04e67c5/bin/twenty/run.jl):

 ```julia